 What to feed the AI

-- The top frame of the stack and 5-8 surrounding frames
+- The top frame of the stack and 5 to 8 surrounding frames (symbolicated — see the FAQ).

-- Affected sessions / users / device counts (whatever Crashlytics gives you)
+- Affected sessions, users, and device counts (whatever Crashlytics or Sentry gives you).

-- The code-area map: file path prefix → owner
+- The code-area map: file path prefix to owner.

-- Anything the issue has in common with a recent change (“we changed the auth flow in 4.2.0”)
+- Anything the issue shares with a recent change (“we rewrote receipt parsing in 4.2.0”).

 Copy-ready prompt